By entering the Samaritans Cycle, riders are agreeing to the following terms and conditions:

 If you wish to use an e-bike, it must be fully compliant with UK law – i.e. no “chipped” or overpowered e-bikes.

 Flat e-bike batteries mid-ride are not considered genuine mechanical issues.
 Riders with flat e-bike batteries are requested to make their own way back.
-It is recommended that e-bike riders are (1) familiar with their bike’s battery range, and (2) either carry a charged spare battery.
+It is recommended that e-bike riders are (1) familiar with their bike’s battery range, and (2) carry a charged spare battery.